 The ARMC comprises Independent Non-Executive Directors and at least one member fulfils qualifications prescribed by Bursa via paragraph 15.09(1)(c) and paragraph 7.1 of Practice Note 13 of the Main Market Listing Requirements.
 Mary Geraldine Phipps, a Senior Independent Non-Executive Director is the Chairman of the ARMC.
-On the composition and Terms of Reference of the ARMC, please refer to the ARMC Report on pages 42 to 44 for further information.
+On the composition and Terms of Reference of the ARMC, please refer to the ARMC Report on pages 47 to 49 for further information.

-At the 14th AGM held on 31 May 2019, Messrs KPMG PLT was re-appointed as external auditors of the Group.
-The scope of the external auditors is ascertained by the ARMC, with a twice-a-year meeting held between the ARMC and the external auditors.
-Further information is found in the ARMC Report at pages 42 to 44 of this Annual Report.
+At the 15th AGM held on 24 June 2020, Messrs KPMG PLT was re-appointed as external auditors of the Group.
+The scope of the external auditors is ascertained by the ARMC, with at least twice-a-year meeting held between the ARMC and the external auditors.
+Further information is found in the ARMC Report at pages 47 to 49 of this Annual Report.

-RISK MANAGEMENT AND INTERNAL CONTROL FRAMEWORK
+II RISK MANAGEMENT AND INTERNAL CONTROL FRAMEWORK